 - Finally, the charter should include measurable project objectives, how the project will be evaluated for success or failure, who will sign off, and the authority level assigned to the project manager.

-Project Charters Can Have a Big Impact on Your Project!
+Big Impact on Your Project

 Keep in mind that the project charter serves as a definition of how success of the project and the project manager will be measured.
 Therefore, without a charter, a project’s success, efficiency, and effectiveness are affected.